Take The First Step Now

 They Medically and Psychologically Treat You

-This stage depends on initial evaluation results and the patient’s progress through treatment.
-There are a variety of medical treatments and therapeutic activities like massage therapy, meditation, yoga, writing, etc. This stage also includes several group counseling therapies.
+This stage relies on the results of the initial evaluation and the patient’s progress in treatment.
+There are many medical treatments and activities like massage therapy, meditation, yoga, and writing.
+This stage also includes different group counseling therapies.

 Transition